Email Security Strategy: Why Automated Security Awareness Training Is Critical

 - CBT completes your email security strategy – Your email security is only as good as its weakest link.
 As long as your employees and other users are vulnerable to phishing attacks, your strategy is incomplete.
 Today, a comprehensive security strategy for email must include computer-based security awareness training.

-To learn more about the growing Cybersecurity Threat Landscape and preventive measures you can take, watch this on-demand video: Cybersecurity in 2019: Preventing, Detecting & Responding to a Digital Attack
+To learn more about the growing Cybersecurity Threat Landscape and preventive measures you can take, watch this on-demand video: Cybersecurity: Preventing, Detecting & Responding to a Digital Attack